Nissedal Municipality

-Nissedal has been nicknamed the "Telemark Riviera" for its close proximity to Gautefall Alpine Center and for its many campgrounds and outdoor activities.
-There are a total of 1,750 lakes in Nissedal, including Nisser, the seventh-largest lake in Norway, which Nissedal is named after.
+Nissedal Municipality has been nicknamed the "Telemark Riviera" for its close proximity to Gautefall Alpine Center and for its many campgrounds and outdoor activities.
+There are a total of 1,750 lakes in the municipality, including Nisser, the seventh-largest lake in Norway, after which Nissedal is named.
 Gautefall, which is home to Telemark County's largest alpine center, lies adjacent to the municipality.
 For residents of the Oslo Fjord area, Gautefall is the nearest winter sport destination.

 Nissedal's terrain is characterized by roche moutonnée rock formations, mountains, valleys, forests, wetlands, and lakes.
 Nissedal is a popular destination for outdoor activities such as paddling, fishing, swimming, mountain biking, hiking, kayaking, skiing, boating, and more.
 It is recognized as one of Norway’s best places for mountain climbing.
 Nissedal is home to Hægefjell, one of Norway's most popular mountain climbing destinations.

 General information

-Nissedal was originally a part of the Kviteseid parish until Nissedal established its own parish in 1810.
-The parish of Nissedal was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+Administrative history

+The formannskapsdistrikt law of 1837 created a system of local government in Norway by establishing each Church of Norway prestegjeld as a civil municipality.
+On 1 January 1838, Nissedal prestegjeld was established as Nissedal Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1962, the Espestøl area (population: 7) of Åmli Municipality in Aust-Agder county was transferred to Nissedal Municipality in Telemark county.
-Then again on 1 January 1965, the unpopulated Espestøl, Reinefoss, and Espestølstykket areas of Åmli Municipality in Aust-Agder county was transferred to Nissedal Municipality in Telemark county.
+Then again on 1 January 1965, the unpopulated Espestøl, Reinefoss, and Espestølstykket areas of Åmli Municipality in Aust-Agder county were transferred to Nissedal Municipality in Telemark county.
 The borders have not changed since that time.

+In 2020, there were many municipal and county mergers across Norway due to the work of the Solberg cabinet.
+Historically, this municipality was part of Telemark county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestfold og Telemark county (after Telemark and Vestfold counties were merged).
+The merger was shortlived, and on 1 January 2024, the merger was undone and this municipality became part of Telemark county once again.